Tsunetaro Moriyama

 Tsunetaro Moriyama (守山 恒太郎, Moriyama Tsunetarō) was a Japanese baseball player.

 Career

-Born in Tokyo, he was a southpaw pitcher for the First Higher School of Japan (Ikkō).
+Born in Tokyo, he was a southpaw pitcher for the First Higher School (Ikkō).
 He was famous for his hard training which enabled Ikkō to defeat the Yokohama Country & Athletic Club (YC&AC), the strongest team in Japan baseball during the late 1800s, after first losing to them.
 He later studied medicine at Tokyo Imperial University and became a military doctor, but died when he was infected by the infectious disease he was studying.

 He was inducted into the Japanese Baseball Hall of Fame in 1966.